cpjobling/eg-259-cw-2013/README.md

 4. (Twitter) Bootstrap - a popular and widely used CSS and JavaScript framework for creating responsive web apps.
 Originally developed by engineers at Twitter.
 Now maintained and supported as an open source project.
 URL: <http://twitter.github.com/bootstrap/>.
 5. HTML5 Boiler Plate - a starter pack for web apps.
 URL: <http://html5boilerplate.com/>
 6. Initializr - an interactive tool for creating boilerplate HTML5 projects.
 Currently supports HTML5 Bolier Plate and Bootstrap.
 Used as a starting point for this repository.
 URL: <http://www.initializr.com/>
 7. Scott Chacon, *Pro Git*, Apress, 2009.
-Available on-line for free in various formats at <http://git-scm.com/book>.
+Available on-line for free in various formats at URL <http://git-scm.com/book>.
+8. *Try Git*, Free on-line game-like interactive tutorial created by [codeschool.com](http://www.codeschool.com) for GitHub.
+URL: <http://try.github.com/levels/1/challenges/1>.